 4.4.
-Where a donation is made by a limited company, the Party must be satisfied that the company is registered at Companies House, incorporated in the UK, and carrying on business in the UK.
-Records must be kept on the company, including its name as shown on the Companies House register, the company's registered office address and its registered company number.
+Where a donation or loan is made by a limited company, the Party must be satisfied that the company is registered at Companies House, incorporated in the UK, and carrying on business in the UK.
+Records will be kept on the company, including its name as shown on the Companies House register, the company's registered office address and its registered company number.4